Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 1. `searchable` block is a place where you define the full-text indexing behavior.
 Inside this block you can specify various rules describing which attributes should be indexed, their pre-index transformations, facets, filters and so on.
-2. `text :name` - person should be searchable by its name.
-By searchable I mean full-text searchable.
+2. `text :name` - A person should be searchable by his name.
 3. `boost: 5.0` - boost option tells Solr to prioritize the results found by this particular attribute.
-If you're searching for `John Doe`, all the people with such name will come first, and only after them those, who dislike Johns Doe (or John Does, I don't know which is correct).
+If you're searching for `John Doe`, all the people with this name will come first, and only after those who dislike John Does.
-4. `text :about, :likes` - person should be searchable by these attributes.
+4. `text :about, :likes` - `Person` should be searchable by these attributes.
 5. `latlon(:location) { Sunspot::Util::Coordinates.new(lat, lon) }` - create a geo-spatial
 index on person's location using `lat` and `lon` attributes.
-This will allow to search for people within a certain mile radius.
+This will allow searching for people within a certain mile radius.

 Great, wasn't that simple?
 We've defined a set of searchable attributes on a `Person` model.